datacommonsorg/docsite/custom_dc/troubleshooting.md

 ### "SQL schema check failed"

 This error indicates that there is a problem with the database schema.
-Check for the following additional errors:
+Check for the following additional error:

 - "The following columns are missing..." -- This indicates that there is has been an update to the schema in the latest Docker build.
-To remedy this, restart the data management Docker container and then try again to start the services container.
+To remedy this, rerun the data management Docker container and then restart the services container.
-- "Cannot create tables in database" -- This indicates a problem with your CSV files and/or config.json file.
-Please see [Prepare and load your own data](/custom_d/custom_data.html) for details.

 ## Local build errors